-A summary of knowledge and understanding for the specified religions/worldviews is included in the full licensed syllabus.
+A summary of knowledge and understanding for the specified religions/worldviews is included in this section.
 Content is organised into the six 'pathways' so that key themes can be straightforwardly linked across different faiths where appropriate.
 In applying this, schools are free to adapt it to a 'best fit' model.
 The descriptors are taken or adapted from the Big Ideas project.